 Housed in an old sandstone warehouse on Hobart’s waterfront, Peacock and Jones is connected to The Henry Jones Art Hotel.
 Its interiors juxtapose the old-world charm of exposed high rafters against slick furniture and tableware.
 You could call the food “gastropub”.
 Fish and chips, roast chicken, lamb rump, Berkshire pork – all come accompanied by fresh local ingredients that highlight the brilliance that is Tassie’s fresh produce industry.

-33 Hunter St, Hobart
+Address: 33 Hunter St, Hobart

 Updated 5 September, 2019